dmgig/curlToGet/README.md

 curlToGet
 =========

 An extremely basic library providing a utility method to `convert` curl command line syntax into a url with get parameters.
 Ignores all flags except for -d and --data.
+(Mostly a chance to play with node modules and npm.)

 ## Installation